Arteriosclerosis: Pathophysiology

-The lesions of arteriosclerosis begin as the intima (the innermost layer of a blood vessel wall) of an artery starts to fill up with the deposition of cellular wastes.
-As these start to mature, they can take different forms of arteriosclerosis.
+The lesions of arteriosclerosis begin when the intima (the innermost layer of a blood vessel wall) of an artery starts to fill up with the deposition of cellular wastes.
+As these develop, they can take different forms of arteriosclerosis.
 All are linked through common features such as the stiffening of arterial vessels, thickening of arterial walls and the degenerative nature of the disease.